AmineLadrem/InnoByte-Inotel/README.md

 Access the real-time dashboard at [http://localhost:1880](Dashboard) to monitor key metrics and visualize data.
 Feel free to explore and customize the functionalities based on your hotel's needs( Rooms , Profiles , Staff , Services , ......).

+**InoBot ( The integrated chatbot)** we have implemented a chatbot which can help the guests by answering their questions about the hotel by using an API which provides smooth and understandable discussion between the bot and the guest.

 ## 6.API Reference:
  ### Add Profile:
  **Method:**'POST' <br />